 Paulette Vander Schueren is a senior partner in Mayer Brown's Public Policy, Regulatory & Political Law and International Trade groups in Brussels, after leading the teams for well over a decade.

-Chambers Global stated that “Paulette Vander Schueren is consistently singled out for her depth of experience in this field, and is described by sources as "one of the best customs and trade lawyers in the world” and Chambers Global 2020 mentions that clients value Paulette, stating “She brings tremendous technical skill and is very attuned to the inner workings of the EC.”
+Chambers Global stated that “Paulette Vander Schueren is consistently singled out for her depth of experience in this field, and is described by sources as "one of the best customs and trade lawyers in the world” and Chambers Global 2021 mentions that clients value Paulette for her “enormous wealth of experience, eye for the larger detail.”
 The International Who's Who of Business Lawyers - Trade & Customs lists her as a Global Elite Thought Leader.
 Paulette is also recognized as a leading individual in Legal 500 EMEA – Customs, Trade, WTO and Anti-Dumping in Belgium.

 She advises clients on all aspects of international and EU trade and customs law, with particular emphasis on trade remedies, customs and export control and sanctions as well as EU decision-making procedures.

 She represents and advises clients in trade remedy cases before the EU institutions and outside the EU, including on anti-dumping, subsidies, safeguard and, in the EU, on Trade Barrier Regulation matters.
 She advises foreign governments on the implementation and interpretation of trade remedy laws and also advises private and governmental clients on international and bilateral agreements concluded by the EU as well as on WTO issues.